 There is no sign indicating the road towards the Jgheabului Gorges.
 If we follow the Galbena downstream we will soon arrive between the tall walls of the gorges (approx. 500 m).

-You can cross the gorges either from stone to stone, either through the water.
+You can cross the river many times so don’t try to avoid it.
 Small waterfalls and cascades make us find alternatives of detours through giant rocks or by making easy climbing.

 The stones are slippery, so be extremely careful!